 I’ve always thought drinking cocktails from tea sets was a little bit “pretentious hipster”.
 But I’ll admit… I’ve always wanted to do it anyway.
 So on night two, we headed to bar Gin71 with its boozy teapots and mix-your-own cocktails.

 As the name suggests, cocktail bar Gin71 specialises exclusively in the botanical spirit, offering 71 different varieties.

 The cocktail menu is extensive and – perfect for indecisive people like me – they also offer “gin flights” which come with three different gins and a mixer, which you mix yourself at the table.
 I went for the Gin Fizz flight which came with a mini bottle of Prosecco and a pot of berries for fruity and delicious cocktails.

 I’m not 100% convinced that Glasgow beats out London for most veggie-friendly city in the UK but head there and you will find a young, vibrant city heaving with great pubs, independent cafes, and probably even a brilliant restaurant or two if you manage to drag yourself away from the awesome bar scene…

-Previous eats: Edinburgh
+Previous stop: Edinburgh